ninest/husker/content/resources/download-books/index.md

 ---
 title: Download eBooks
-description: Websites to download books for free
+description: Websites to download or pirates books and textbooks for free
 lastUpdated: 2021-08-19
 toc: false
 ---